John McCarthy (referee): Career

 McCarthy spent some time as an officer of the Los Angeles Police Department, retiring around 2008.

 In 1993, he became involved with the newly created Ultimate Fighting Championship (UFC) fighting tournament.
 He was the referee for UFC 2, launching a career as a UFC referee.
 The UFC initially started with very few rules, but McCarthy gave feedback that it was too dangerous and suggested additional rules, many of which were adopted.
-McCarthy would often start matches by saying "let's get it on" to the fighters, which became an iconic catchphrase that is associated with him and his refereeing.
+Saying the catch phrase originally coined by boxing referee Mills Lane, McCarthy would often start matches by saying "let's get it on" to the fighters, which became an iconic catchphrase that is associated with him and his refereeing.

 The nickname of "Big John" came about because of his size and stature.
 He stands and weighs 265 lb; making him larger than the majority of the athletes over whom he presides.
 According to a UFC interview, the nickname was given to him by UFC co-founder and promoter Art Davie.
 McCarthy recalls that the nickname began when he forcibly lifted Davie off the ground and held him in the air.

 In 2018, McCarthy retired from UFC refereeing, and moved to Bellator as a commentator.
 He currently serves as a judging and rules analyst for the Professional Fighters League (PFL), who acquired Bellator in 2023.